0xTdesign/reading-notes/201/class-02.md

 ### How many levels of headings are there in HTML?

 There are 6 levels of Headings in HTML.
+But only H1 is used 1 per page.

 ### What are some uses for the <sup> and <sub> elements?